HKU-BAL/MegaGTA/README.md

 ```
 		megahit_gt/share/RDPTools/Xander_assembler/gene_resource
 ```
-If genes not included are in interest, please follow the [README][1] file of Xander to prepare the resource.
+* If genes not included are in interest, please follow the [README file of Xander][1] to prepare the resource.

 [1]: https://github.com/rdpstaff/Xander_assembler/blob/master/README.md